Loving this San Francisco Nifty Ninety Peaks challenge!

 Our “team,” which mainly consists of my husband Ralph, our friend Patricia Schraffarczyk, and me, was joined by another friend, Tom Coroneos, for this outing.
 Boo, Patricia’s lively dog, who loves our hikes in the wide open spaces, stayed home because he wouldn’t have been happy staying on a short leash on this city hike.

-Telegraph Hill and Coit Tower
+San Francisco has Telegraph Hill and Coit Tower

 After a short stop at Peet’s Coffee near the BART Embarcadero station, we set out for Coit Tower, also known as the Lillian Coit Memorial Tower, atop the highest point of Telegraph Hill.
 The elevation of the hill itself is given as 275-285 depending on where you search for info.
 The tower itself adds an impressive 210-feet, but since we took the elevator to the top, I don’t think we’ll take credit for that additional height.